munificent/game-programming-patterns/book/object-pool.markdown

 * **If objects are coupled to the pool:**

-     *  *The implementation is simpler.* You can simply put an &ldquo;in use&rdquo; flag or function in your pooled object and be done with it.
+     *  *The implementation is simpler.* You can simply put an "in use" flag or function in your pooled object and be done with it.

      *  *You can ensure that the objects can only be created by the pool.*